Principal investigator

 ![]() |

 Michael N. Economo, PhD mne@bu.edu Mike is a Greek-Canadian southerner who grew up in North Carolina.
 Mike got his undergraduate and graduate degrees in Biomedical Engineering from Duke University and Boston University and completed postdoctoral training at HHMI’s Janelia Research Campus.
 Mike enjoys biking, basketball, and photography in his free time – despite being mediocre at all of them – and loves the outdoors.
-Mike was voted by his lab “most likely to get rid of his smartphone and go back to using a flip phone.” |
+Mike was voted by his lab “most likely to have an entire wardrobe of funky socks.” |

 Postdocs